bblack16/cli_chef/README.md

 There are a couple of ways to add ingredients to a cookbook during initialization within the _setup_ingredients_ method.
 Both are shown above in the sample code for a 7Zip wrapper.

-*1 Add Ingredient to @cabinet*
+__1 Add Ingredient to @cabinet__

   As shown above, an Ingredient object can be created and passed into the _add_ingredient_ method of @cabinet.

-*2 Parse From Separated Values*
+__2 Parse From Separated Values__
   For additional convenience, the Cabinet class can parse text such as tsv or csv to generate Ingredients quickly.
-This allows you to setup the CLI arguments in an application such as excel and have the Cabinet parse them into Ingredients.
+This allows you to setup the CLI arguments in an application such as Excel and have the Cabinet parse them into Ingredients.
 The SV must include headers as the first row and must include at least the header 'name'.
 The following list may also be specified in the SV:

 - *name* (required) - A string name.
 Use lower case and avoid spaces.
 Any spaces will be replaced with underscores.
 Symbols are stripped as well, so stick to alpha-numeric chars.